martinthomson/ech-pnmasq/draft-thomson-tls-ech-pnmasq.md

 to route incoming connections
 or select from different ECH configurations.

-The natural way to improve privacy in this setting is to maximize the uniformity of information that is revealed to adversaries.
-For privacy purposes,
-an ideal arrangement uses
-a single consistent configuration across all clients.
-However, as the anonymity set that results depends on IP address, public name, and other configuration parameters, perfect uniformity is essentially impossible to achieve.

-Each server operator might seek to ensure that it uses the minimum possible number of configurations to maximize the effective gprivacy.
+Each server operator might seek to ensure that it uses the minimum possible number of configurations to maximize the effective privacy.
 However, this can be at odds with operational constraints that might push toward having more diverse configurations.